 24.22.335 EVALUATION OF GRANT APPLICATIONS AND LIMITATIONS

-(1) Except as provided in (a) and (b), the department provides grant funding on a first-come, first-served basis, in accordance with the receipt by the department of a complete application for funding.
+(1) The department provides grant funding on a first-come, first-served basis, in accordance with the receipt by the department of a complete application for funding.

-(a) Although incumbent worker training grants are generally available on a first-come, first-served basis, the department reserves the right to defer the review of multiple grant applications submitted by any single employer, in order to provide funding to employers on an equitable basis.
-The department encourages employers not to submit multiple applications "shotgun style," but instead make applications that are well tailored to the specific needs of the employer and the employer's workforce.
+(b) Although incumbent worker training grants are generally available on a first-come, first-served basis, the department reserves the right to defer the review of multiple grant applications submitted by any single employer, in order to provide funding to employers on an equitable basis.

 (2) The department shall award incumbent worker training grant funds to employers in accordance with the grant award criteria set forth by 53-2-1218, MCA.